Netherwarlord/Homelab-Documentation/README.md

 ### 📊 Homelab Monitoring Dashboard

-> This is a snapshot of my custom Grafana dashboard, which I use to monitor my homelab server's health and performance in real-time.
-It visualizes key metrics for CPU, memory, storage, and network activity collected via Telegraf and stored in an InfluxDB database.
+> This is a snapshot of my custom Grafana dashboard, which I use to monitor my homelab server's health and performance.
+It visualizes key metrics scraped by **Prometheus** from various node exporters, providing real-time insight into CPU, memory, storage, and network activity.

 > A fully interactive version of this dashboard will be hosted on my upcoming portfolio site.